-Exercise physiologist and sport scientist specializing in endurance athlete performance.
+Exercise physiologist and sport scientist specializing in endurance cycling performance.

 Jason has been coaching endurance athletes since 2007.
 Applied science, critical thinking, and skepticism are the bases of his methodology.
 He is an analytical problem solver who thinks outside the box.
 He also prides himself on the connection and communication he maintains with his athletes.

-He currently attends Edith Cowan University in Perth, Australia, where he is attending on an international scholarship.
-His research interests are in cycling performance, environmental stress during endurance exercise, and what happens when athletes travel to different hemispheres to participate in international competition.
-His academic advisor is associate professor Chris Abbiss.
+He currently attends Edith Cowan University in Perth, Australia on an international scholarship.
+His research interests are in cycling performance and environmental stress during endurance exercise training.
+His academic supervisors are Associate Professor Chris Abbiss and Dr. Paolo Menaspà.

 Jason’s prior educational background includes a Masters in Exercise Physiology from Eastern Michigan University and an honors degree in Cell Biology & Physiology from UW- Whitewater.
 During his masters degree he studied under Professor and USA Cycling Faculty member Stephen McGregor.
 It is here he laid the groundwork for much of his coaching philosophy.
 As a researcher, he started working with trained endurance athletes in a lab setting in 2005.
 This has given him extensive experience and insight working with athletes above and beyond coaching.